 “About time,” she said to herself.

 “What happened?” a man said while he approached her from the walking path.
-He was dressed for a jog.

 A muffled alert dinged on her phone.